gulcuneyt/react-springboot-awss3-filebox.server/README.md

 **2. Create Bucket**

 Sign in the <https://console.aws.amazon.com/s3>, and create a bucket.
 It will be used to store objects for our application.
+Define the name of this bucket in application.properties file.

+	bucketName=yourCreatedBucketName

 **3. Create an IAM user**